unifiedjs/unified-args/readme.md

 ```

 Exit with a status code of `1` if warnings or errors occur.
-The default behaviour is to exit with `1` on errors.
+The default behavior is to exit with `1` on errors.

 *   **Default**: off
 *   **Alias**: `-f`